-Virtually all respondents (96%) reported that students could purchase snack foods and beverages from vending machines on school grounds.
+Eighty percent of respondents reported that students could purchase snack foods and beverages from vending machines on school grounds.

 QUESTION 34: Can students purchase each snack food or beverage from vending machines or at the school store, canteen, or snack bar?